goodekat/ggResidpanel/README.md

 Overview and Examples
 ---------------------

 The package provides five functions that allow the user to assess diagnostic plots from a model.
+These functions are:

+-   `resid_panel`: Creates a panel of diagnostic plots of the residuals from a model
+-   `resid_interact`: Creates an interactive panel of diagnostic plots of the residuals form a model
+-   `resid_xpanel`: Creates a panel of diagnostic plots of the predictor variables
+-   `resid_compare`: Creates a panel of diagnostic plots from multiple models
+-   `resid_auxpanel`: Creates a panel of diagnostic plots for model types not included in the package

-Each of these functions is described below with examples to show the type of image that is output from the function.
+Currently, ggResidpanel allows the first four functions listed above to work with models fit using the functions of `lm`, `glm`, `lme` (from nlme), and `lmer` or `glmer` (from lme4 or fit using lmerTest).
+Each of these functions is applied below to show the panel that is output from the function.
 The functions have multiple input options such as the formatting options of `scale`, `theme`, `axis.text.size`, `title.text.size`, and `title.opt`.
 See the documentation or vignettes for more details about how to use the functions.

+#### `resid_panel`

-**`resid_panel`**: This function creates a panel of residual diagnostic plots given a model of type "lm", "glm", "lmerMod", "lmerModLmerTest", and "glmerMod".
+This function creates a panel of residual diagnostic plots given a model of type "lm", "glm", "lmerMod", "lmerModLmerTest", and "glmerMod".
 It allows the user to select a panel of plots from the options in the package or create their own panel by selecting from the plots available for this function.

 ``` r
 # Fit a linear model